Tithes & Alms

 Be not jealous over the wife of thy bosom, and teach her not an evil lesson against thyself.

-• A wife is a man's portion in this life.
-He is commanded to enjoy her and be ravished in her love.
-Ensure to have her know she is loved as his own flesh with affection as well as teach her righteousness by his self sacrifice unto good works that he may present her without spot and blameless unto Yache leading himself by example.
+A wife is a man's portion in this life.
+He is commanded to enjoy her and be ravished in her love, ensuring to have her know she is loved as his own flesh with affection as he cherishes and nourishes her to build her up in sound doctrine, that she may be after his mind, going in the way he would have her to serve Alahayim, by being one in agreement with him as well as teaching her righteousness through his good works in self-sacrifice unto Lord Yache, that he may present her without spot and blameless unto their Lord, who is leading him to their salvation.

 Ecc 9:9

-• Our forefathers had great love for their wives and took care of them as their own flesh and speaking to them with endearing words in examples as these:
+Our forefathers had great love for their wives and took care of them as their own flesh, not only by dwelling with them according to the knowledge of the law, but also speaking to them with endearing words in examples as these:

 Jasher 23:7 .